 Even if the commercial only airs on Saturday mornings between 9 AM and 11 AM, that’s money that you’re missing out on if you’re not signed up with the PRO.

 4. Have Alternative Versions Of Your Music

 Why?
 Because it increases the chances of your music being used.
 A lot of times when you listen to TV ads, you’ll notice that the instrumental plays underneath the dialogue for a few bars, then towards the end, you hear the full song.

 This is done because the dialogue for the commercial/TV ad or whatever is important and they need your music to aid the message, and not conflict with their dialogue.

 In the event that a music supervisor needs the instrumental version of your song and you can’t be reached or can’t turn it over in a reasonable amount of time, you could miss out on the placement altogether.

-There are also times when you have a good song, but it’s not tailored correctly.
+There are also times when you have a good song, but it’s not formatted correctly.
 What does this mean?
-This means your music isn’t set up to be used in visual media → there needs to be edits and variation.
+This means your music isn’t set up to be used in visual media → there needs to be edits and variations